Catholic Church and ecumenism

 The Catholic Church has engaged in the modern ecumenical movement especially since the Second Vatican Council (1962–1965) and the issuing of the decree Unitatis redintegratio and the declaration Dignitatis humanae.
 It was at the Council that the Pontifical Council for Promoting Christian Unity was created.
 Those outside of the Catholic Church were categorised as heretics (in reference to Protestantism) or schismatics (as in the case of the Eastern Orthodox Church and Oriental Orthodox Churches), but in many contexts today, to avoid offence, the euphemism "separated brethren" is used.

+Since the mid-20th century, the Catholic Church in Unitatis redintegratio has emphasized the common Trintarian baptism of Catholic, Protestant, and Orthodox Christians.
+The Directory for the Application of Principles and Norms on Ecumenism states that "In liturgical celebrations taking place in other churches and ecclesial communities, Catholics are encouraged to take part in the psalms, responses, hymns, and common actions of the church in which they are guests."